Hormones play a BIG role in how you look and feel.

 There are mothers telling him that their young daughters are hitting puberty before they reach their teens – some as young as age 8….

-So what’s the reason behind all this?
+What’s the reason behind all this?
 According to Dr. Sears, the reason behind this is due to hormonal imbalance.

-And what’s causing the hormonal imbalance?
+So what’s causing the hormonal imbalance?

 Hormone disrupting chemicals that get into our systems are causing hormonal imbalance